COMM 201 - Introduction to Communication Studies (3 Hours)

 COMM 332 - Intercultural Communication (3 Hours)

 Changing demographics, increased migration, frequent travel, the social media explosion, and a globalized world makes understanding how to interact with individuals from other cultures paramount.
 Throughout the semester, students will examine theory and research in intercultural communication, tracing the history of human interaction and cross-cultural difference.
 Students will undertake a close and critical examination of the socio-cultural, economic, technological, and political factors locally and globally that have given rise to today’s intercultural connections and misconnections.
 Offered alternate years.
+Experiential Learning (EL) CAR - Travel, when the course travels.
 C21:NW.

 Prerequisite(s): Not open to freshmen